habanero-rice/hclib-legacy/getting-started.md

 ## Installation

-Refer the the [installation guide](installation.html) for instructions on how to install HClib and its dependences.
+Refer to the [installation guide](installation.html) for instructions on how to install HClib and its dependences.

 ## Running HClib non-regression tests